Climate Mental Health

 In response to the climate crisis, many around the world, especially young people, have reported feeling overwhelmed, powerless, sad, and anxious.
 How can we teach these topics without overwhelming our students or causing anxiety?
 How do we support youth in stepping up rather than shutting down?

-Many of the strategies described in the tiles below can apply both to students and to teachers and caregivers.
-As you read through, think about strategies you can adopt to support your students at all age levels (Your Guide to Talking With Kids of All Ages About Climate Change), those that you can recommend to your students' parents and caregivers, and those you can employ yourself.
+Many of the strategies described below are designed to be used by students, teachers, and caregivers.
+As you read, think about strategies you can adopt to support your students at all age levels (Your Guide to Talking With Kids of All Ages About Climate Change), those that you can recommend to your students' parents and caregivers, and those you can employ yourself.

-Consider visiting the Climate Mental Health Network for more resources and strategies to support Climate Mental Health.
+Consider visiting the Climate Mental Health Network for more resources and strategies to support climate mental health learning.

 The videos and curriculum below are also offered through The Climate Literacy and Energy Awareness Network (CLEAN), a nationally renowned, award-winning, online clearinghouse that features 800+ high-quality teaching resources around climate and energy topics that are peer-reviewed for scientific accuracy and pedagogical best practice